bgottlob/LILI-Interpreter/docs/source/interpreterdemo.rst

    funcs = [func.__name__ for func in object_extractor_functions]
    print funcs

+The above code generates two important data structures in the interpretation task:

+1. List of known actions

+   * Each element is a tuple containing the action and its action set index
+   * Each tuple takes the form (*action*, *action_set_index*)

+      * The *action* is only used to find a specific word in the command
+      * The *action_set_index* gives actual meaning to the action

+2. List of :ref:`object extractor functions <object-extractor-function>`

+   * Pulled from the :mod:`~interpreter.extractor` module
+   * There is one function per action set
+   * Each function corresponds a single action set
+   * The index of each function in the list is the same as its correspond action set's index
+   * The name of each function begins with ```object_dict\_`` and the first action in its corresponding action set is appended to the end

+.. testoutput::

+   [('follow', 3), ('go', 0), ('move', 0), ('rotate', 1), ('show', 5), ('speak', 4), ('stop', 2), ('talk', 4), ('teach', 5), ('tell', 4), ('turn', 1), ('twist', 1)]
+   ['object_dict_move', 'object_dict_turn', 'object_dict_stop', 'object_dict_follow', 'object_dict_talk', 'object_dict_show']

 The first line of output shows the contents of the known actions list.
-Each element in that list is a tuple of the form (*action*, *action_set_index*).
-It is important to note that the *action* is only used to pick words out of the command, whereas the *action_set_index* gives actual meaning to the action.

 The second line of output shows the name of each function in the object extractor function list.
-The actual function is stored as an object in the list *object_extractor_functions*, but a list of the names are printed as output here for readability.
-Therefore, each individual function can be called later on by indexing that array like so: ``object_extractor_functions[<index>](<params>)``.
+The actual function is stored as an object in the list ``object_extractor_functions``, but a list of the names are printed as output here for readability.
+Therefore, each individual function can be called later on by indexing that list like so: ``object_extractor_functions[<index>](<params>)``.

 Notice that the action set index of each known action corresponds to the appropriate object extractor.
 For example, the object extractor for *talk*, *speak*, and *tell* are in the action set with an index of 4 and their object extractor can be accessed at index 4 (the 5th element) of ``object_extractor_functions``.

-Also notice that the name of the extractor functions begin with "object_dict\_" and end with the first action of its corresponding action set.
+Also notice that the name of the extractor functions begin with ``"object_dict\_"`` and end with the first action of its corresponding action set.
 This concept is important to maintainability of the system.
 When new action sets are added to the input file, their indices are generated automatically, and the extractor functions are automatically placed in the correct order, as long as the first action of each set matches the suffix of the corresponding extractor function.
 Thus, the maintainer does not need to be concerned with the order of function declarations or lines in the input file.

-.. testoutput::

-   [('follow', 3), ('go', 0), ('move', 0), ('rotate', 1), ('show', 5), ('speak', 4), ('stop', 2), ('talk', 4), ('teach', 5), ('tell', 4), ('turn', 1), ('twist', 1)]
-   ['object_dict_move', 'object_dict_turn', 'object_dict_stop', 'object_dict_follow', 'object_dict_talk', 'object_dict_show']

 Preprocessing and Action Detection
 -----------------------------------

-The following code simply preprocesses a raw text command, which currently only involves tokenizing it.

 .. testcode::